-If you do not provide to us, or authorise us to collect, the personal information we have requested, you may not be able to enjoy your Member rights and benefits or we may not be able to provide you with our services, including, without out limit, registration, notification of
+You do not have to provide us with your information.
+However, if you do not provide it to us, or authorise us to collect it, you may not be able to enjoy your Member rights and benefits or we may not be able to provide you with our services, including, without out limit, registration for and notification of;

 - Upcoming events,